Sonali210/Covid-Sentine/README.md

 ## :star: Unique Selling Point (Mask Detection System)

-✔Red: mask Pink: no_mask : with their detection probabilities on top of each bounding box.<br />
+✔Green: mask Red: no_mask : with their detection probabilities on top of each bounding box.<br />
 ✔This system is highly scalable and can detect multiple streams in optimal time.<br />
 ✔This has great use in surveillance and security purpose to find out who all are following the rules.<br />